DJI Mini 2 Review

 The overall size of the Mini 2 affects image quality and plays a significant role in the lack of gimbal stabilization.
 This lightweight drone is heavily influenced by the slightest wind gusts, making the gimbal work extra hard to produce quality, stable footage.
 Generally speaking, it is best to fly this device in perfect conditions only, which obviously limits its versatility.

 We pay special attention to intelligent flight, ride, takeoff/landing, and battery life during our flight testing.
-The Mini 2 offers an average performance across each of these categories, with the exception of an above-average battery life.
+The Mini 2 offers an average performance across each of these categories.

 DJI drones offer automatic flight features called QuickShots.
 While these are fully automated flight patterns, the flyer must ensure that no obstacles are in the way by setting the proper flight distance.
 The Mini 2 does well with orbit or point-of-interest flights, and as long as the GPS is working, its return-to-home feature is great.
 That being said, the tracking occasionally loses its focal point, and the Mini does not offer subject following or waypoint.

 The Mini 2 is a low power device, an attribute that is both a pro and a con.
 It is designed for beginner flyers, so DJI downplays the responsiveness to make flying a little easier for newbies.
 Features like CineSmooth intentionally dampen the responsiveness, which, in turn, provides a smoother ride for less experienced pilots.
 Because this drone is simplified for the entry-level consumer, it can be frustrating to fly if you know what you're doing.
 The Mini 2 is all about keeping it light, so the design forgoes object sensors.
 But as an entry-level drone, and one that is so light it gets blown over by the slightest breeze, the lack of sensors seems like an oversight.